mpilab-uw/mpilab/content/training/Training-GradPostdoc/_index.md

 * **Latex**: Latex is a standard typesetting standard used in scientific communication.
 To learn more about latex typesetting, <a href="https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes">take this 30 minute tutorial</a>.
 * **Reference management**: To keep track of the references used for your research, a good reference management tool is helpful.
 These tools allow you to drag-and-drop pdfs to extract the meta-information (title, authors, etc.) and can be integrated into Overleaf.
 We primarily use  <a href="https://www.mendeley.com">Mendeley</a> although <a href="https://www.zotero.org">Zotero</a> is also used.
 * **Vector graphics**: For illustrations and vector graphics, we use <a href="https://inkscape.org">Inkscape</a>.
 A short tutorial can be found <a href="https://inkscape.org/learn/tutorials/">here</a>.

+### Coding
+Coding is always just around the corner.
+Sometimes the coding involves extending open-source software, although most of the time its used for post-processing (e.g. figure generation).
+* **<a href="https://docs.conda.io/en/latest/">Python</a>**: Python is our go-to tool.
+Even if most operating systems come with a pre-installed  version of python, it's advised to install the python via the Conda environment system.

 ### CFD solvers